renovatebot/renovate/docs/usage/configuration-options.md

 Renovate will match `matchPaths` against a minimatch glob pattern.

-For example the following would match any `package.json`:
+For example the following would match any `package.json`, including files like `backend/package.json`:

 ```
   "matchPaths": ["package.json"],